filippomirul/Gene_network_analysis/README.md

 # Gene_network_analysis

 Project of the course "Network-based Data analysis" of professor Lauria, QCB (2023).
-This project regards amyotrofic lateral sclerosis, more in specific has the aim to analise data coming from GEO (GSE212131).
+This project regards amyotrofic lateral sclerosis, more in specific has the aim to analyse data coming from GEO (GSE212131).